 At Intercom, we are deeply embracing automation and bots to help businesses dramatically enhance their customer experience, creating better customer relationships, and achieve faster growth.
-That’s why we built Resolution Bot, an intelligent chatbot that automatically and instantly resolves your customers’ most common questions, at scale.
+That’s why we built Fin, our AI bot powered by a mix of large language models including OpenAI’s GPT-4, that automatically and instantly resolves up to 50% of your customers’ questions.

 Here’s a look at how customer service chatbots can improve your customer support experience and drastically enhance your support team’s efficiency.
 And if you’re looking for inspiration for building impactful bots, you’ve come to the right place – we also share some of our favorite case studies from our very own customers.

 What is a customer service chatbot, and do I need one?

 A customer service chatbot is a bot that uses AI and machine learning to answer basic customer questions via a business messenger.
 For example, questions such as; “how do I add more users?” or “what is your pricing?”.

 AI chatbots use your existing resources, such as FAQs or knowledge base articles, to help answer and resolve your customers’ questions.
 They can recognize and answer multiple forms of the same question and can be trained to give instant responses using your preferred voice and tone.

 With Intercom’s Resolution Bot, you can take this one step further by proactively suggesting relevant answers before the customer even finishes typing.
 That means faster, more consistent support for your customers and fewer repetitive, transactional questions for your support agents.
 You should think about adding a chatbot feature like this to your website if:

 - You have a global, growing base of customers, who require multi-lingual support.